How to Enter

 Please note: Rejected entries may be refined by the entrants and can be re-submitted up until the entries deadline.

-Entries (ideas and projects) that have passed the preliminary screening will be posted on the competition website and will participate in the competition.
+Entries (ideas and projects) that have passed the second-entry screening will be posted on the competition website and will participate in the competition.

-Please note: Until 6 July 2020 every published entry will only be visible for the Entrepreneurship Campus community.
-At the start of the voting and commenting phase on July 6th, all entries will be published for the entire world outside the competition to see.
+Please note: Until 1 June 2022 every published entry will only be visible to the Entrepreneurship Campus community.
+At the start of the voting and commenting phase on June 1st, all entries will be published for the entire world outside the competition to see.
 All dates and deadlines can be found in the timeline.

 Please read the Privacy Statement attentively and thoroughly.
 By participating in the competition you confirm that you have read and understood the privacy statement and that you adhere to it.